educ8s/CircuitPython-Color-OLED-SSD1331-Examples/README.md

 1. Simple Hello World project.
 2. A Pong Game
-3. A project that displays and animated GIF icon.
-The gif icon was converted using this tool:<a href="https://github.com/educ8s/Python-GIF-to-Sprite-sheet">GIF to Sprite Sheet</a>
+3. A project that displays and animated GIF icon that was converted into a Sprite Sheeet.
+The gif icon was converted using this tool: <a href="https://github.com/educ8s/Python-GIF-to-Sprite-sheet">GIF to Sprite Sheet</a>

 # Video Tutorial